Sector Profiles

 • Value-realization pathways

 A sector profile is not the same as institution-specific application.
-The sector profile defines the stable sector content that should remain fixed across implementations in a given domain.
-Institution-specific application maps that content into an organization’s actual structure, ownership model, reporting environment, review forums, and operating cadence.
+The sector profile defines the stable sector content that should remain fixed across applications in a given domain.
+Institution-specific application maps that content into an organization’s actual structure, ownership model, reporting environment, and operating reality.
 This distinction allows IVRM to remain portable without becoming abstract or institutionally detached.

 U.S. Banking

-It includes the banking domain architecture, sector capability content, governance patterns, signal and evidence model, dependency patterns, prioritization guidance, and standard banking management views needed to apply IVRM coherently in a banking context.
+It includes the banking domain architecture, sector capability content, governance patterns, signal and evidence model, dependency patterns, prioritization guidance, standard banking management views, and value-realization interpretation needed to apply IVRM coherently in a banking context.

 See Publications